-How to raise from US investors: Guide for UK startups
+How to expand into the USA: guide for UK startups

 At SeedLegals, founders regularly ask us about raising money from US investors – whether to raise in America, what US investors look for, whether to ‘do the Delaware flip’, and more.